“Now, there is no gatekeeper.

 on your book from others can be

 If you have spent a long time writing your book, it’s worth spending a decent amount of time editing it too.
-Of course, you will have been editing it as you go along but it’s notoriously difficult to edit your own work well, so you’ll need an outside opinion.
+Of course, you will have been editing it as you go along, but it’s notoriously difficult to edit your own work well, so you’ll also need an outside opinion before you publish it.

 Feedback from friends and family

-It’s definitely worth getting someone to read through your book, at the very least someone who you trust and who can spot the things that you missed.
+It’s definitely worth getting someone to read through your book, at the very least, someone who you trust and who can spot the things that you missed.
+Take all advice from friends and family with a pinch of salt, unless they happen to be a major editor!

 Take it offline and get some group critiques of your work.
 Writing groups can be very useful and offer a great opportunity to get some honest and knowledgeable feedback on your work.
-However, there are a few things to bear in mind in order to get the most out of a writing group.
+Reading your work aloud is also a proven way to test for clunky sentences, or missed typos.

-The question of whether professional editing services are worth it is a very good one.
-We’ve heard from a number of writers who have said that it helped them enormously and that it was exactly the kind of independent, informed feedback they needed to get their manuscript in good shape.
+You want to make sure that your book looks professional.
+We’ve heard from a number of writers who have said that professional editing services have helped them enormously, and that it was exactly the kind of independent, informed feedback they needed to get their manuscript in good shape.

-You need to have the right attitude and be able to handle some constructive criticism – be prepared for editors advising you to ‘kill your darlings’.
-Remember that it is just one person’s opinion, but if they are a well respected editor, it’s certainly worth taking it seriously!
+To get the most from an edit of this kind, you need to have the right attitude and be able to handle some constructive criticism – be prepared for editors advising you to ‘kill your darlings’.
+Remember that it is just one person’s opinion, but if they are a well-respected editor, it’s certainly worth taking it seriously!

 How to find a good editor for your book